Asabeneh/30-Days-Of-Python/24_Day_Statistics/24_statistics.md

 array([ 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12])

-We use linear equation for quatities which have linear relationship.
+We use linear equation for quantities which have linear relationship.
 Let's see the example below:

 ```python
 temp = np.array([1,2,3,4,5])